 - Engage our community by providing planting and garden stewardship events.

-- Provide education workshops and resources, such as Pollinators 101, infographic fact sheet on native species.
+- Provide education workshops and resources, such as Pollinators 101, an infographic fact sheet on native species.

 The following projects featured some of the work we have done on protecting and enhancing biodiversity on campus: